 Data centre demand sees NextDC raising AU$120m for two new data centres

-The company says it is continuing to experience strong demand for its premium data centre services and its existing Brisbane (B1) and Melbourne (M1) facilities are rapidly reaching capacity contstraints.
+The company says it is continuing to experience strong demand for its premium data center services and its existing Brisbane (B1) and Melbourne (M1) facilities are rapidly reaching capacity contstraints.
 B1 hit 90% capacity at the end of October – up from 79% at the end of June – while M1 contract utilisation reached 77%, up from 76%.

 Craig Scroggie, NextDC chief executive officer, says both B1 and M1 have proven to be ‘highly successful facilities' in a relatively short period of time.